Contributing Gear Editor

 Cons: Long charge time for smaller units, only 1 AC output, no USB-C on smaller models

 The Jackery line looks most at home on a job site with a color scheme that closely resembles a certain big-box hardware store.
-While aesthetic shouldn’t really be a deciding factor, the orange motif does have a benefit in helping people see the inputs in low-light situations.
-Speaking of low light, the Explorer 500 was the only model in it’s class with a side-facing flashlight—meaning you can illuminate a path while carrying it.
+While aesthetics shouldn’t really be a deciding factor, the orange motif does have a benefit in helping people see the inputs in low-light situations.
+Speaking of low light, the Explorer 500 was the only model in its class with a side-facing flashlight — meaning you can illuminate a path while carrying it.
 This feature could come in handy on more than one occasion for power outages.
+But ultimately, it’s this power station’s rugged casing, impressive operating temperature range (14 to 104 degrees Fahrenheit), and powerful output that had us admiring its durability.

-The drawbacks to the Jackery line are the lack of outputs.
-The Explorer 500 is the only device in its class without a USB C, and these days that’s kind of a big deal since most newer devices don’t have a USB A option.
+The drawback to the Jackery line is the lack of outputs.
+The Explorer 500 is the only device in its class without a USB C, and these days, that’s kind of a big deal.
 Furthermore, there is only one AC output.
-But what it lacks in output options it makes up for in output power – the single AC output can handle 500W consistently and surge up to 1000W.
-So for this reason we recommend this power station if you are just trying to power one device such as a power tool or a set of speakers.
+What it lacks in output options, it makes up for in output power — the single AC output can handle 500W consistently and surge up to 1000W.
+So, for this reason, we recommend this power station if you are just trying to power one device, such as a power tool or a set of speakers.

 Having a fixed handle on top has both benefits and drawbacks.
 The main benefit is the easy grab-and-go portability, which could serve well in an emergency situation.
-But if space is an issue it makes stacking difficult, so this is the one to use when you need fast portability and have plenty of storage room.
+But if space is an issue, it makes stacking difficult, so this is the one to use when you need fast portability and have plenty of storage available.

-The larger Explorer 2000 Pro was impressive in the power output, handling any household item from a vacuum cleaner to a Vitamix blender with no apparent power weakness.
+The larger Explorer 2000 Pro was impressive in terms of power output, handling any household item from a vacuum cleaner to a Vitamix blender with no apparent power weakness.
 It also has a folding top handle to allow for better stacking and storage.
-It’s a great pick for more industrial uses.
+It’s a great pick for heavy-duty uses.

 FJD Pony 500 ($299)